Moddable-OpenSource/hackberry-hand/assembly/README.md

 Copyright 2020 Moddable Tech, Inc.<BR>
 Revised: March 20, 2020

-This document contains assembly instructions for Moddable's Hackberry Hand project.
-This project replaces the standard Hackberry MK2 board with a Moddable Two.
+This document contains assembly instructions for Moddable's HACKberry Hand project.
+This project replaces the standard HACKberry MK2 board with a Moddable Two.

-### Step 1 - Build Hackberry hand
+### Step 1 - Build HACKberry hand

-We purchased the [Electrical/Mechanical Parts](https://docs.google.com/forms/d/e/1FAIpQLSdaEcsGY5w2Oz1cYvZdZzNj4Mi7tRnYp-7VutEzGSIOJbIaeg/viewform?entry.1210761575=0%E5%80%8B&entry.1614602865=0%E5%80%8B&entry.843753756=0%E5%80%8B&entry.1139159705=0%E5%80%8B&entry.1297755053=0%E5%80%8B&entry.201222397=0%E5%80%8B) from Hackberry and printed the open-source [hand parts](https://github.com/mission-arm/HACKberry) we needed with 3D printing vendor [Xometry](https://Xometry.com) in Nylon 12 using SLS technology.
+We purchased the [Electrical/Mechanical Parts](https://docs.google.com/forms/d/e/1FAIpQLSdaEcsGY5w2Oz1cYvZdZzNj4Mi7tRnYp-7VutEzGSIOJbIaeg/viewform?entry.1210761575=0%E5%80%8B&entry.1614602865=0%E5%80%8B&entry.843753756=0%E5%80%8B&entry.1139159705=0%E5%80%8B&entry.1297755053=0%E5%80%8B&entry.201222397=0%E5%80%8B) from HACKberry and printed the open-source [hand parts](https://github.com/mission-arm/HACKberry) we needed with 3D printing vendor [Xometry](https://Xometry.com) in Nylon 12 using SLS technology.

-Assemble the bottom part of the Hackberry hand following the instructions from Hackberry.
+Assemble the bottom part of the HACKberry hand following the instructions from HACKberry.
 An English version is available [here](./HACKberryHANDBOOK_100517_ver.7.1_en.pdf).

 ![hackberry top](images/hackberry-top-part.png)

 ### Step 2 - Build platform

-Create a platform to integrate the flat Moddable Two into the curvilinear form of the Hackberry.
+Create a platform to integrate the flat Moddable Two into the curvilinear form of the HACKberry hand.
 You can download the .svg file of our platform parts [here](./hackberry-platform.svg).
 We made our platform with .125" acrylic.

 ![platform svg file](images/hackberry-platform.png)